premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- Primary key is a field or the combination of fields that uniquely identify the each record in the table.
+- Primary key is a field or the combination of fields that uniquely identify each record in the table.
 - If the column contains primary key, it cannot be null or empty.
 - It cannot have more than one primary key.
 - It stores uniques values into column.
 For Example, the Employee ID can be treated as the primary key for a Employees in Company.